apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/logging/_index.en.md

 +++
-title = "Logging Management"
-weight = 8
+title = "Logging Configuration" weight = 8
 +++

-ShardingSphere uses Logback for log management, and uses Java spi internally to provide default log configuration.
+ShardingSphere uses Logback for log management, and uses Java SPI internally to provide default log configuration.
 Users can use XML files to configure customized log output.
-Proxy will preferentially read the log configuration provided in `logback.xml` in the conf directory.
+Proxy will preferentially read the log configuration provided in `logback.xml` in the `/conf` directory.

-## Usage

-### Sample File
+## Sample File

 logback.xml